 Located next to the playground and restrooms.
 Please, no pets and children who are not yet potty trained should wear swim diapers.

-Clippard Park has 3 shelters available for reservations by residents of Colerain Township from the first weekend in April through the last weekend in October for a $90 fee.
-Reservations are accepted beginning March 1 of each year.
+Clippard Park has 3 shelters available for reservations by residents of Colerain Township from April 15 through October 15 for a $135 fee.
+Reservations are accepted beginning March 1 of each year from Township Residents.
+Non-residents can reserve shelters beginning April 1 of each year for a fee of $225 per shelter.
 Please click here for more information on reserving a shelter at any of the Township’s parks.

 All three shelters are clearly numbered.
 At least one picnic table in each shelter is wheelchair accessible.
 Shelter A, which is closest to the sprayground and near the playground, and Shelter B (pictured above), which is close to the playground and near the sprayground, both have six tables 8′ in length and will seat 48-60 people each.
 Shelter C, located near the baseball fields and basketball court, has eight tables 8′ in length and will seat approximately 64-80 people.
 All shelters have electricity and one grill each.